 What foundation do you need to get a log cabin?

-Great foundations are critical for any garden construction.
+Great foundations are critical for any construction.
 If the base is not strong enough, or is even slightly irregular, the walls will eventually warp.

 For adequate support, it is ideal to place the cottage on a 150mm thick concrete foundation.
 A paving slab base ought to be adequate for smaller cabins of less than 30m², so long as it’s completely flat.
 Attempt to make the foundation precisely the same size as the cabin for a neat appearance.